-Our management, with the participation of our Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of our disclosure controls and procedures as of March 31, 2011.
+Our management, with the participation of our Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of our disclosure controls and procedures as of June 30, 2011.
 The term "disclosure controls and procedures" is defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
-Management recognizes that any disclosure controls and procedures no matter how well designed and operated, can only provide reasonable assurance of achieving their objectives and management necessarily applies its judgment in evaluating the cost-benefit relationship of possible controls and procedures.

-Based on their evaluation, our management, including our Chief Executive Office and Chief Financial Officer, concluded that our disclosure controls and procedures were not effective to provide reasonable assurance as of March 31, 2011 because of a material weakness in our internal control over financial reporting described below.
+Based on their evaluation, our management, including our Chief Executive Office and Chief Financial Officer, concluded that our disclosure controls and procedures were effective.